toastal/Did-You-Get-The-Message-Commanding-the-New-Elm-Architecture/README.md

 -- Sends commands (dispatches actions) view : Model -> Html Msg

--- update aka Reducer
+-- Update aka Reducer
--- combines the message and the current model to create -- a new model for the state update : Msg -> Model -> Model
+-- combines the message (action) and the current model to create -- a new model for the state update : Msg -> Model -> Model
 ```